 So far, ABM has done a great job of identifying those decision-makers and engaging them with personalized content.

-At Drift, we want to help with the other part: having meaningful conversations.
+With Drift ABM, we help with the other part: having meaningful conversations with those decision-makers.